Sylvester the Cat: Filmography

 A baby version of Sylvester is part of the title cast of characters in Baby Looney Tunes, voiced by Terry Klassen.

 Sylvester is featured in The Looney Tunes Show (2011–14), voiced by Jeff Bergman.
 He is shown living with Granny alongside Tweety.
 In "Point, Laser Point", it is revealed that Sylvester was attracted by a glowing red dot that was on his mother's necklace when he was young as experienced through hypnotic therapy done by Witch Lezah.
 It was also revealed that his mother (voiced by Estelle Harris) has retired to Florida.
 When Sylvester visits her, she reveals she's disappointed that Sylvester isn't married, doesn't have kids, never kept wearing his retainer, never remembered where she lives in Florida, and has not caught Tweety yet.
 This episode also introduced Sylvester's brother Alan (voiced by Jeff Bennett) who became more successful than Sylvester.
+In "Ridiculous Journey", he and Tweety along with Taz ended up in snowy Alaska and they embark on an adventure to get back home all while a man named Blacque Jacque Shellacque was tracking them down.
+Turns out, Blacque Jacque Shellacque was Yosemite Sam's cousin and was trying to help them get back home all this time.

 Sylvester also makes recurring appearances in both New Looney Tunes (2015–20) and Looney Tunes Cartoons (2020–24).
 Jeff Bergman reprises his role for both.

 Sylvester appeared in King Tweety (2022).
 He was voiced by Eric Bauza, who also voiced him in Looney Tunes: World of Mayhem.

 Sylvester appears in Bugs Bunny Builders (2022–present) as one of the citizens/builders helpings Bugs and friends with building.
 In this series, he is more of being friends with Tweety and even lives with him.